lreddy90/Weather-Forecast-App/README.md

 2. Update the OpenWeatherMap API Key in info plist file next to AppID key.

-3. Open the WeatherMap.xcworkspace in XCode; before the first run.
+3. Open the WeatherMap.xcworkspace in XCode.

 ## Run